cloudedbats/cloudedbats/README.md

 This repository.
 Contains some info about the project.
 The web domain http://cloudedbats.org also points to this repository.

 - **https://github.com/cloudedbats/cloudedbats_wurb**
-Contains software for the recording unit.
+Contains software and documentation for the recording unit.
 The recording unit is called WURB - Wireless Ultrasonic Recorder for Bats.

 - **https://github.com/cloudedbats/cloudedbats_web**
-Contains software for the web page.
+Contains software and documentation for the web page.

 - **https://github.com/cloudedbats/cloudedbats_dsp**
 DSP - Digital Signal Processing is important when sound should be automatically analysed.
 This repository will contain experimental code and software used to process Wave files.
 Results will later be implemented in the WURB, on the web and in the cloud.